jkim-/bdtaunu_feature_exploration/README.md

 ---
 + 1% of the data from each run
 + MC weighted accordingly (4% of generic MC weighted for 1% of data)

+Offpeak Weights
+---
++ In directory `offpeak_weights`, the python script can only be ran on the LTDA.
+Its output is the `offpeak_weights.csv` used throughout this repository, and we use this weight applied to the offpeak data to substitute SP-998 and SP-1005.